lauris/awesome-scala/README.md

 * [enableIf.scala ★ 26 ⧗ 0](https://github.com/ThoughtWorksInc/enableIf.scala) - A library that switches Scala code at compile-time, like `#if` in C/C++.
 * [Enumeratum ★ 201 ⧗ 0](https://github.com/lloydmeta/enumeratum) - A macro to replace Scala enumerations with a sealed family of case objects.
 This allows additional checks for the compiler, e.g. for missing cases in a match statement.
 Has additinal support for Json libraries and the Play framework.
 * [Freasy-Monad ★ 69 ⧗ 2](https://github.com/Thangiee/Freasy-Monad) - Easy way to create Free Monad for Cats and Scalaz using Scala macros with first-class Intellij support.
+* [Freedsl](https://github.com/ISCPIF/freedsl) - A library to implement composable side effects, weaving typeclasses on a wrapping type and the free monad.
 * [Hamsters ★ 101 ⧗ 1](https://github.com/scala-hamsters/hamsters) - A mini Scala utility library.
 Compatible with functional programming beginners.
 Featuring validation, monad transformers, HLists, Union types.
 * [idid ★ 2 ⧗ 0](https://github.com/lucastorri/idid) - A library to define common interfaces for different Id types.
 * [Lamma ★ 58 ⧗ 7](https://github.com/maxcellent/lamma) - A Scala date library for date and schedule generation.